kreativan/kreativan.dev/content/about.md

     text: "Education area: Information Technology <br /> Study program: Computing and Informatics <br /> Education title: IT engineer"
   Work Expiriance:
     title: Expirianced Web Developer
     text: Almost 10 years expiriance in web development.
-Was working on all kind of projects, from brochure type websites, to ecommerce and directory/classifieds types of projects. <br /> I have a lot of expiriance working with ProcessWire CMS/CMF, building content structures, front-end, modules, custom admin pages etc.. <br /> At the moment im a part time employee at the agency im working for more then 4 year, and the rest of my time i do freelance and outsourcing work for other clients.
+Was working on all kind of projects, from brochure type websites, to ecommerce and directory/classifieds types of projects. <br /> I have a lot of expiriance working with ProcessWire CMS/CMF, building content structures, front-end, modules, custom admin pages etc...
   Tech:
     title: Front-end & ProcessWire Developer
     text: I have preference for front-end development and php based ProcessWire CMS, with uikit framework and vanilla JavaScript, sometimes mixed with vue and nuxt.js. <br /> Also using JAMStack, github and netlify to build super fast static websites.